Donald Bratton

 Donald Everett Bratton (born June 7, 1947, in Monahans, Texas) is an American politician who served as a member of the New Mexico House of Representatives for District 62 from January 2001 through 2015.
-He did not seek reeelection in 2014.
+He did not seek re-election in 2014.

 Bratton was the mayor of Hobbs from 1996 until 1998.

 Education

 Bratton earned his BS in industrial engineering (BSIE) from New Mexico State University.